10 Tactics to Help You Drive Traffic to Your Amazon Product Listings

 Make Use of Promotions to Earn Reviews

 Taking advantage of promotions such as Lightning Deals will not only help you nail down the right pricing for your products, but they are a spectacular way to sell a ton of your products and earn reviews.

-Promotions are perfect for merchants that are releasing a new product and want to gather more reviews.
-You shouldn’t always price your products as a discount but, if you can swing the occasional extremely appealing promotion (particularly toward the start of a product’s lifecycle), you will build credibility for more customers to find you in the future.
+Promotions are perfect for merchants who are releasing a new product and want to gather more reviews.
+You shouldn’t always price your products at a discount, but, if you can swing the occasional extremely appealing promotion (particularly toward the start of a product’s lifecycle), you will build credibility for more customers to find you in the future.

-For example, by offering a lightning deal on a new product, you can gather a significant amount of reviews that will increase future customer confidence.
+For example, by offering a lightning deal on a new product, you can gather a significant number of reviews that will increase future customer confidence.